-Such pixel pitch seems to fall in a technological gap where pixelated chip based implementations are impractical and too fine pitched, readout pixels of several mm resolution is too coarse, and timing dependent pixel position estimation schemes are inadequate due to countrate inability.
+The mm pixel pitch seems to fall in a technological gap where pixelated chip based implementations are impractical and too fine pitched, binary readout pixels of several mm resolution is too coarse, and timing dependent pixel position estimation schemes are inadequate due to count rate inability.
 Hence some 3 dimensional stacking of a pixelated anode pads, and a wire bonded or ball bonded ASIC dies on an interpose board represents a viable solution.
-Although at this point in time it isn't yet clear which kind of photo detector will be favored for future RICH detectors, in this work we analyze a present state of the art detector and readout electronics, which were not designed specifically to couple, but represent a doable starting point for future developments.
+Although at this point in time it isn't yet clear which kind of photo detector will be favored for a particular future RICH system, in this work we analyze a present state of the art detector and readout electronics, which were not specifically designed to work in conjunction, but represent a doable starting point for future developments.